leadond/onboarding-saas/security-audit-report.md

 ### Conclusion

-The OnboardKit login page has a solid foundation with several important security measures already implemented, including proper security headers, CORS protection, and basic input validation.
+The Onboard Hero login page has a solid foundation with several important security measures already implemented, including proper security headers, CORS protection, and basic input validation.
 However, there are critical gaps that need immediate attention, particularly the lack of multi-factor authentication and issues with rate limiting implementation.

 The security posture can be significantly improved by addressing the critical and high-priority recommendations outlined in this report.
 The development team should prioritize fixing the rate limiting implementation and adding multi-factor authentication to protect against common attack vectors.